 The 10 Best Birthstone Bracelets to Match that Birthstone Ring You Love!

 Birthstones have been a part of the mythology and tradition of countless cultures across the globe and throughout history.
+With birthstones comes jewelry like birthstone bracelets.
 There are even several different lists around the world although today many are very, very similar.
 Overall though, most folks use the list as compiled by either the American Gem Society or the Gemological Institute of America when identifying their own birthstone.
 The current and most accepted list is currently as follows:

 June: Pearl or Alexandrite